Did you know you can use LinkedIn to build your resume?

 Here are the advantages and disadvantages of using LinkedIn to build your resume:

-Your LinkedIn Profile won’t have the data needed for a truly outstanding resume.
+Your LinkedIn Profile probably lacks the data needed for a truly outstanding resume.

-Your LinkedIn-generated Resume uses fairly attractive formatting… but now your resume will look just like everyone else’s document.
+Your LinkedIn-generated Resume will use fairly attractive formatting… but in the end, your resume will look just like everyone else’s document.

 If you’re a novice in using Microsoft Word or other tools, you’ll be grateful to see your resume information populated very quickly by LinkedIn.